crownstone/crownstone-sdk/HUB.md

 - Press execute, and check that it was a success.
 - You're done!
 The hub is now connected to the Crownstone cloud.

 Note that these steps are only required in this early phase!
 Later on, the Crownstone app will take care of this.
 Moreover, the process will use the USB dongle itself and the Bluetooth connection to the dongle.
-The end point <https://192.168.0.66:5050/explorer/#/HubController/HubController.createHub> will then be removed again.
+The end point [HubController Post /hub](https://192.168.0.0:5050/explorer/#/HubController/HubController.createHub) will then be removed again.

 <a name="api"></a>
 # The hub API